Bumpk1n/TorDeForce/README.md

 # Tor de Force

-Just a small project that was begun after NetCraft's Dark Markets workshop.
+This is just a small project that was created after getting inspired from NetCraft's Dark Markets workshop.

 The primary focus is developing some small modules to help fingerprint/deanonymize servers on the dark web.